mamacdon/orion-codemirror/README.md

 Uninstalling
 ------------
-1. Log in to Orion and click the Plugins link on the global toolbar.
+1. Log in to Orion and click the **Settings** link on the global toolbar.
+2. Click the **Plugins** category.
-2. Select the ```codeMirrorPlugin.html``` entry from the plugin list, then click Uninstall.
+3. Find the **Code Mirror** entry from the plugin list, then click the Uninstall button beside it.

 Requirements
 ------------